benwells/benwells.github.io/_posts/2014-02-23-welcome-to-my-blog.markdown

 Great work to all those who make Jekyll possible!

-As I continue to work on this site, I will post more about some of the cool thing I learn as I go!
+As I continue to work on this site, I will post more about some of the cool things I learn as I go!

 ####Other technologies used in the making of this blog so far: